TsiouMiouPiou/Habit_Tracker_Python/README.md

 * Files 📃
 **habit_tracker.py**: Contains the main habit tracker logic.
 Run this file to interact with the habit tracker through a menu with seven options, which include adding, viewing, and managing your habits.
 **test_habit_tracker.py**: Unit tests for the habit tracker functions to ensure that each component is working as expected.
+**habits.json**: Stores all added habits along with their checkmarks and creation dates.

 * Requirements:
 To ensure that all dependencies are met, please install the following Python packages if they are not already installed: